Automox raises $110M to help enterprises manage endpoints

 Automox’s platform, which works across operating systems, servers, and PCs, lets security teams automate and conduct cybersecurity actions through policies.
 From a dashboard, users can orchestrate checks to ensure patch compliance of assets, regardless of location, and perform technical and top-level reporting.
 Automox also enables critical patches and software updates throughout enterprise computing environments, as well as security configurations and custom scripting.

 “When we started out, we built the company around the most compelling pain points in the IT Ops space, which was the inability to see and remediate system vulnerabilities across Windows, Mac, and Linux from a single platform,” Prassl told VentureBeat via email.
-“A lot has changed since those early days, and we have continued to broaden our functionality to become the only, fully cloud-native endpoint management platform.”
+“A lot has changed since those early days, and we have continued to broaden our functionality to become the only fully cloud-native endpoint management platform.”

 This April, Automox announced the limited release Data Extract, a new report to gather historical patch management insights within a customer-specified time frame.
 The company also rolled out the Community Worklet Catalog, which allows customers to review, customize, and deploy workflow automations from the wider Automox community.